Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Georgia travel guide Enguri Dam

-To built this dam, hectares and hectares of forest were flooded and thousands of people resettled, but a new project is undergoing that will flood even more of this beautiful area, including the Svan village of Khaishi.
+To build this dam, hectares and hectares of forest were flooded and thousands of people resettled, but a new project is undergoing that will flood even more of this beautiful area, including the Svan village of Khaishi.

 Visiting this place will give you a real glimpse of untouched Svaneti and you’ll help the local people by spending some of your money in a village that was made even poorer than it already was by the dam threat.